zetareticoli/fi/_work/citynews/index.md

 ---
 layout: work
-title: Transforming Citynews — A Decade of Design Evolution
+title: Designing news
 cover: "/img/work/citynews/citynews-cover.webp"
-overview: Crafting excellence, navigating challenges, and leaving a lasting legacy
+overview: Created a design team and ushered in new working methodologies.
 order: 1
 summary: I worked at Citynews for nearly a decade.
 During this time, I established a design team and ushered in new working methodologies.
 This led to the successful launch of several projects, such as a corporate brand identity, new products, and a Design System.<br><br> In 2021, I bid farewell to Citynews after nearly ten years of committed design work.
 What started as a freelance opportunity blossomed into a significant chapter in my career.<br><br> This case study explores the transformative journey I embarked on at Citynews, focusing on key projects, technical constraints, personal growth, and the challenges I surmounted along the way.
 cover-alt: Screenshot of the intro video published on the Citynews website homepage